Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] It lists all actors for each use case.
 - [ ] It minimizes the number of actors required.

 #### Q54.
-How do object behaviors and attributes differ?

-- [ ] Attributes apply only to a specified object; behaviors apply to other linked objects.
-- [ ] Behaviors are vector quantities; attributes are scalars.
-- [ ] Attributes describe a state; behaviors describe a change.
-- [ ] Behaviors describe dynamic properties; attributes are static.

-#### Q54.
 How do object behaviour and attributes differ?

 - [ ] Behaviour describe dynamic properties; attributes are static.
-- [x] Attributes describ a state; behaviours describe a change.
+- [x] Attributes describe a state; behaviours describe a change.
 - [ ] Attributes apply only to a specified object; behaviour apply to other linked objects.
 - [ ] Behaviours are vector quantities; attributes are scalars.